 - Treatment must be based on the best evidence available.

-- WorkSafe does not allow remedial massage therapists to provide referrals to other health services.
+- WorkSafe does not allow speech pathologists to provide referrals to other health services

 How much the Agent can pay

-The Agent can pay the reasonable costs of remedial massage services up to the maximum amount as detailed in WorkSafe’s Remedial Massage Services Fee Schedule.
+The Agent can pay the reasonable costs of speech pathology services up to the maximum amount as detailed in WorkSafe's remedial massage services fee schedule.

 What the Agent can pay for